'Giroud getting better with age' - Chelsea simply can't afford to sell evergreen striker in January | Goal.com

 "So, he's started a lot for us now and been very impactful.
 He's a great example for younger players, but also guys that don't always start, which happens a lot as we have a squad of 20-plus players."

-Lampard has stated several times that he doesn't want to sell Giroud but the striker has already admitted that he is concerned by his lack of game time ahead of next summer's European Championship and will, therefore, look for a move during the January transfer window if his situation doesn't improve.
+Lampard has stated several times that he doesn't want to sell Giroud but the striker has already admitted that he is concerned by his lack of game time ahead of next summer's European Championship.
+Indeed, he says he will look for a move during the January transfer window if his situation doesn't improve.

-It is essential that Chelsea keep Giroud, even if that means losing him for nothing when his contract expires at the end of the season.
-Giroud won't be short on offers, though.
+It is, however, essential that Chelsea keep Giroud, even if that means losing him for nothing when his contract expires at the end of the season.
+He won't be short on offers, that's for sure.

 Inter were close to signing him during the last winter window but the deal collapsed because the west Londoners couldn't sign a replacement.
 Lazio and Tottenham were also interested but joining former Blues boss Antonio Conte at San Siro was always his preferred option.